turper2024/cultural-mechanics/0000-culture-mechanics.project-instructions.1.md

 limitations, or demand another case/prompt part.
 Ask only for required missing input.
 Task-local vocabulary governs execution, not theory.

-## Core guards
+## Always-on kernel

+- Apply the guide's **Constitutive commitments**, relevant **Application rules**, and **Common failure modes**; verify definitions and gates in the selected semantic sources.
-- Keep processor/local bigOther distinct.
-Solidarity, distributed bigOther, and multi-mind-self are emergent with back-action.
+- Keep processor/local bigOther distinct and collective-field back-action visible.
   Compatible packages form one weave; incompatible governing programs require unbraiding and one successor.
+Do not infer fusion or collective agency from rhetoric, synchrony, or morphology alone.
-- Keep order, occupancy, jurisdiction, corrigibility, Strategy/Pure-Ideology, form, power, capture, interoperability, and fusion distinct; truth/drive are independent.
+- Hold unit and level fixed.
+Keep order, occupancy, jurisdiction, corrigibility, Strategy/Pure-Ideology, form, power, capture, interoperability, fusion, truth/drive, and state/function/occupant/person distinct.
 Unqualified *multi-mind-self* is shorthand; strict claims require qualified evidence.
-- Un-reason is a mechanism; un-reality a state/output; systemic lying a pole.
-  Un-reason blocks what correction means; nullification blocks what it can do.
-  Trace Speak→Record→Receive→Answer→Adjudicate→Operate→Repair.
-Trusted-carrier
-  lock is gain-weighted failed uptake, not proof of coordination/Shadow Sovereign.
-  Auxiliary-un-reality cascade requires operative U0, reality collision, deficient authorized U1, blocked correction, and consequence; evidenced alternatives remain legitimate.
-- Trusted-opinion-leader function is one receiving-field position; trusted opinion leader is its human occupant.
-Repeater=gain, dot=notation, first-officer=chief-facing expression.
-Keep carriers distinct from the directing/emitting function; *clerc* overlap is not synonymy.
-Functional morphology is the whole population--carrier--field--director--reciprocity formation; authority-addressed topology is one realization.
-- *Gleichschaltung* is a process warning before morphology or Fascism: require cross-domain alignment of people, symbols, and systems toward one privileged direction, with lost independence/correction.
-One marker or bounded coordination is insufficient.
-Preserve real-exit thick community versus plural
-  society: there is no pluralist *Gleichschaltung*.
-- Fascism requires the complete strong whole-polity, jealous, subjecthood-absorptive morphology and exclusive directing claim; doctrine, statehood, leader, or atrocity alone is insufficient.
-Apply identical causal, offspring, consequence, and correction rules to all programs.
-Adverse self-attribution gets rebuttable first-pass credence; favourable self-description does not exculpate.
-Enemy labels are allegations; program accountability is not person guilt.
-- Shadow Sovereign (*Besatzungsmacht*) requires named course, real turnover, voter-backed reversal, failed correction, convergent local protection, and inadequate rivals.
-Separate state, function, occupant, *Kommandoagent*, and favour-bank cloud. *Machtpolitik* also requires power objective, exploited ideological power, Culture Mechanics, bandit–carrier asymmetry, and systemic lying; avowed domination without the last is naked domination.
-- Treat *whole-of-* and allied managerial/anti-fascist vocabulary as leads, never proof/exculpation.
-Apply equal gates to every institution.
-For public-private proxies test nexus, constraint delta, control, responsibility, counterfactual, and remedy.
-Organizational dark matter is unassigned blame, not a hidden organization.
-- Severe Babelization + unavoidable incompatible output + failed legitimate adjudication creates the secession-or-force fork; disagreement does not.
+- For every typed diagnosis, use the guide's exact route and the source's complete gate.
+One label, token, contradiction, advocate, event, example, or association is insufficient.
+Apply gates symmetrically; test rivals and every causal or carrier arrow.
+Distribution alone proves no intent, coordination, guilt, covert command, or Shadow Sovereign.
+- For un-X, distributed carriers, and correction or auxiliary cascades, use the guide's *Epistemic Constitution of Lifted Mechanical Solidarity* route.
+Keep operation, orientation, mechanism, state, stock, and meta-order distinct: un-reason blocks correction's meaning; nullification blocks its effect.
+- Keep program, institution, carrier, and person attribution separate.
 Bounded de-authorization targets evidenced authority through authorized, proportionate, reviewable procedure.
-Person-directed coercion always requires nexus, law, necessity, due process, appeal, stop rules, and repair.
+Person-directed coercion requires causal nexus, law, necessity, due process, appeal, stop rules, and repair.
-- Skeleton/body, metrics, elections, foot voting, decentralization, and protectors are no truth/consent/immunity oracles.
-Bind protectors to review, correction, succession, refusal, exit, and repair.
+- Use full source titles.
 For analogies state target, use, and limit; resemblance is not evidence.
+Exact culture implementation requires *Systems Leadership*;
+  do not reconstruct an unavailable source.

 ## Final check

-Ensure sources do work, claims remain visible, boundaries hold, attributions meet their gates, and nothing was invented.
-In method mode, preserve its foreground.
+Ensure sources do the work, claims remain visible, named guide rules were applied, boundaries hold, attributions meet their gates, and nothing was invented.
+In method mode, preserve the supplied foreground.